 So, how do you install roofing battens, while ensuring compliance with the comprehensive requirements of BS 5534?
 Here’s our quick, four-step process to help you get started:

 1. Start with the underlay

 Roofing underlays provide insulation and an extra waterproof barrier to prevent ingress of any water that manages to get under the roof covering.
-Underlays come in a variety of options, with bitumen felt being a traditional favourite.
+Underlays come in a variety of options, with Type 1F bitumen felt being a traditional favourite.
 However, this can become brittle over time, and modern alternatives are typically superior since they weigh less and are more durable.

 Roofing underlays provide insulation and an extra waterproof barrier to prevent ingress of any water that manages to get under the roof covering

 Universal underlays from Marley are manufactured using the latest materials and processes.
-They meet the requirements of BS 5534, are compliant for UK wind zones 1-5 and BBA certified.
+They meet the requirements of BS 5534, are compliant for UK wind zones 1-5 and are BBA certified.
 Two options are available, depending on your roofing requirements: vapour-permeable and non-breathable.